 Villages in Kerala are remarkable in their serenity and peace.
-They exhibit the slice of life of the people of Kerala – their friendly nature, their openness to visitors and the amazing food.
+They exhibit the slice of life of the people of Kerala.
+Their friendly nature, their openness to visitors and the amazing food are awesome.
 The best way to have a great weekend vacation would be to visit one of the villages in Kerala.
 Away from the busy towns and bustling metropolis, these villages really do put you in your element.
 Chittar is one such place.
 Let’s explore Chittar this month.

 Chittar is one of the most enchanting places in Pathanamthitta, just 29 kilometers away from the main town.
 So it would just take you a little under one hour to reach the village when you are coming in from Pathanamthitta.